Huntington, West Virginia: 19th century

 Huntington was created as a hub for the C&O, which, once completed in 1873, fulfilled a long-held dream of the Virginias to have a rail link from the James River at Richmond, Virginia to the Ohio River Valley.
 The new railroad facilities adjacent to the Ohio River resulted in expansion of the former small town of Guyandotte into part of a large new city called Huntington.
 The C&O Railroad expanded east to Newport News (and coal piers), and west to eventually reach Cincinnati and Chicago in later years.
 After merging with several other railroads, C&O is now known as CSX Transportation.

 The city was incorporated in 1871 just west of the earlier city of Guyandotte.
 Guyandotte, which became a neighborhood of Huntington in 1891, was founded in 1799 on land that was originally part of the 28628 acre French and Indian War veteran's Savage Grant.
 Meriwether Lewis passed the Guyandotte and Big Sandy River peninsula on or about September 20, 1803, on his way down the Ohio River before meeting up with William Clark in Clarksville, Ind.

+An election was held on December 31, 1871, where Peter Cline Buffington was elected the first mayor of Huntington.
+A police force was created almost immediately after the election of a marshal, however before the city was six months old the marshal was authorized to appoint a special police force to handle a large crowd that was attending a circus in the city.
+In the fall of 1872, the city faced a smallpox outbreak.

+The Huntington Bank was robbed on September 6, 1875, by a band of horseman who escaped out of Wayne County.
+The city pursued the robbers and captured Thomas J. Webb.
+He was convicted of the robbery on December 4, 1875, and sentenced to 14 years in prison, where he died.
+Local legend has held that these robbers were members of the Jesse James Gang, but both Frank and Jesse James were nowhere near Huntington at this point in time, so the story of their involvement is not factual.